 Fines are 80€ from the DGT and 100€ from the Tax Office.

 Why pay for a private gym if your town has decent municipal installations?
 For a fraction of the cost many towns offer a wide variety of sporting activities.

-All these grants are non means-tested and only available for people who are on the register.
+These grants are usually not means-tested but they’re only available for people who are on the municipal register.

-Watch out if you’re thinking of getting on the Padrón at your friend’s address at a different location.
-Some people do this in order to have access to better hospitals or for other perceived benefits.
+Watch out if you’re thinking of getting on the padrón at an address where you don’t actually live, for example at a relative’s.
+Some people do this in order to have access to better hospitals or to pay less municipal tax on their car.

-Cities and towns are cracking down on fraudulent registration.
-Penalties for public document fraud, including the Padrón register, come with a possible sentence of 6 months to 3 years in jail.
+Towns are cracking down on fraudulent registration.
+Penalties for public document fraud, including the padrón, come with a possible jail sentence of 6 months to 3 years.